fxbonnet/better-sql-orm-in-java/README.md

 - No dark magic at runtime

 Plus :
-- Don't try to make SQL access looks like Java
+- Don't try to make SQL access look like Java
 - Clean API
 - Plain code